jaspector

 Monday–Friday, 8:00 AM to 5:00 PM (county courthouse standard hours)

-Typical inspection sequence: The county conducts zoning compliance inspections only — no structural building code inspections.
+Typical sequence: The county conducts zoning compliance inspections only — no structural building code inspections.
 Typical sequence for permitted work: footing/foundation, framing, mechanical/plumbing/electrical rough-in (coordinated with NSED), and final inspection.
 Structural inspection coordination is the property owner's responsibility.

-Do I need a building permit in unincorporated Hamilton County, NE?
+01 Do I need a building permit in unincorporated Hamilton County, NE?

 A zoning permit is required for new structures, additions, and structural changes within Hamilton County's zoning jurisdiction.
 Note: Hamilton County zoning permits are land-use compliance documents only — they verify that a proposed structure or use conforms to zoning regulations (district, setbacks, use classification) but do NOT constitute structural building code plan review or enforcement.
 There is no county-level building inspection for structural work in unincorporated areas.

-How do I apply for a building permit in unincorporated Hamilton County, NE?
+02 How do I apply for a building permit in unincorporated Hamilton County, NE?

-1. Confirm the parcel is in unincorporated Hamilton County and not within any village or city limits, and not within Aurora's one-mile extraterritorial zoning zone.
+To apply for a building permit in unincorporated Hamilton County, NE, follow these steps: 1.
+Confirm the parcel is in unincorporated Hamilton County and not within any village or city limits, and not within Aurora's one-mile extraterritorial zoning zone.
 2. Contact the Zoning Administrator to discuss the project and confirm which permit type(s) are required.
 3. Download the applicable application form (Zoning Permit, Floodplain Development Permit, etc.) from the county website or pick up in person at the courthouse.
 4. Complete the application with property owner information, legal description, proposed use, setback dimensions, and any relevant site plan or sketch.
 5. For floodplain development, submit the Floodplain Development Permit application concurrently.
 6. Submit the completed application with supporting documents and pay the applicable fee.
 7. The Zoning Administrator reviews for land-use compliance.
 If a conditional use or rezoning is required, the application proceeds to the Joint Planning Commission for a public hearing (third Tuesday of each month, 7:30 p.m.).
 8. Upon approval, the zoning permit is issued.
 911 address assignment is coordinated by the Zoning Department for new structures.
 9. Post the permit on site.
 For electrical work, obtain a separate permit from the Nebraska State Electrical Division (NSED) District 10 Inspector.
 10. For septic systems, file a separate on-site wastewater registration with Nebraska DWEE ($140 fee).

-How long does it take to get a building permit in unincorporated Hamilton County, NE?
+03 How long does it take to get a building permit in unincorporated Hamilton County, NE?

-What work is exempt from building permits in unincorporated Hamilton County, NE?
+04 What work is exempt from building permits in unincorporated Hamilton County, NE?

-How do I schedule a building inspection in unincorporated Hamilton County, NE?
+05 How do I schedule a building inspection in unincorporated Hamilton County, NE?

-Inspections can be scheduled via: Hamilton County Zoning Department (402-604-0226), hczoning@hamiltoncountyne.gov.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Hamilton County, NE via: Hamilton County Zoning Department (402-604-0226), hczoning@hamiltoncountyne.gov.
 Contact the Zoning Administrator for scheduling; no online scheduling system available..